 The current funding round has now closed for applications.
-We expect to notify applicants of the outcome of their Concept Note review by the end of Q4 2021.
+All applicants should now have received an email from us with the outcome of the Concept Note review.

 Successful applicants will be invited to submit a full application.

 Since 2015 AmplifyChange has run four Network funding rounds, awarding 93 Network grants.
 The purpose of a Network grant is to contribute to the development of stronger and more inclusive movements advocating for Sexual Reproductive Health and Rights (SRHR) in sub-Saharan Africa, South Asia and Middle East and North Africa (MENA) region.

 Network grants ensure a movement is resourced.
 Our appraisal of applications will therefore include an assessment of how resources are allocated across partners to contribute to equitable and effective allocation of resources across a movement.